pegi3s/dockerfiles/translatorx/README.md

 # Using the TranslatorX image in Linux

-You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/translatorx bash -c "perl translatorx_vLocal.pl -i /data/input.fas -a /data/alignment.fas -o /data/output"`
+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/translatorx translatorx_vLocal.pl -i /data/input.fas -a /data/alignment.fas -o /data/output`

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the input file you want to align.